gradualgames/ggvm/README.md

 - Mapper 0 and 2 supported, 4 coming soon

-- CHR-RAM supported during transitions.
-Live updates during gameplay are not supported.
+- Live CHR-RAM streaming supported, currently performs best on PC.

 - No undocumented cpu opcodes supported yet, but can add support